winglang/wing/docs/docs/09-rfcs/2023-03-08-wing-preview-environment.md

 - A GitHub app
 - A Cloud.Function that will be triggered by GitHub events, such as `pull_request.synchronize` or `pull_request.closed`
-- A Flyio account to deploy the preview environments
+- A fly.io account to deploy the preview environments
 - A Cloud.Table to store different data:
     - The registered users
         - GH access token
         - User ID
-    - The related Flyio projects and environments
+    - The fly.io projects, machines and relations to their preview environments URLs
 - Deployment and tests logs can be saved in the preview environment server and can be served
 - A Cloud.Scheduler to run the self-cleaning mechanism
+- Wing Cloud web app will serve the console web application and use console servers run on fly.io machines

 ### Wing Cloud website

-https://wing.cloud website should still be a webflow site. https://wing.cloud/dashboard site should be a react app. need to use a reverse proxy as we have in our playground/learn/docs sites.
+https://wing.cloud website should still be a webflow site until user sign in.
+For signed-in users https://wing.cloud web app is a React app. need to use a reverse proxy as we have in our playground/learn/docs sites.

 ### Authentication and Authorization